-Simply put: Ultra HD Blu-ray is going to offer significantly better picture and sound quality than any other format available, and it’s like nothing you’ve ever seen before.
+Simply put: Ultra HD Blu-ray is going to offer significantly better picture and sound quality than any other format available, and it’s like nothing you’ve seen before.

-Will I need a new Blu-ray player for Ultra HD Blu-ray discs?
+Do I need a new Blu-ray player for Ultra HD Blu-ray discs?

 If that all sounds a bit pricey, remember that the first Blu-ray players ran about $1,000 when they arrived in 2006, but now you can get a decent one with built-in Wi-Fi and streaming apps for about $100.